jwbruce/libopencm3-examples/examples/stm32/l4/nucleo-l452re/README.md

     PWM value is returned over UART.
 	Sends are done in a blocking way.
     Receives do not block.

+  * tick_blink -- flashes the user LED **LD2** using
+    the systick timer to generate time accurate delays/interrupts.

   * timer -- flashes the user LED **LD2** with a Morse code pattern for SOS (dot-dot-dot dash-dash-dash dot-dot-dot)